 The Games reflect our ongoing commitment to

-Created in 1987, and held every four years since, the Games of La Francophonie bring together thousands of young (18-35) athletes and artists from member and observer states and governments of La Francophonie.
+Created in 1987, and held every four years since, the Games of La Francophonie bring together thousands of young athletes and artists (ages 18 to 35) from member and observer states and governments of La Francophonie.
 They are the only major games that feature both sports and cultural competitions.
-The next Games are scheduled for 2022.

 Team Canada: 2017 Culture Component Finalists and Winners